 Wichita State University

-With a main campus in Wichita and a number of satellite locations, WSU has solidified its place as a collegiate power to contend with in the state's biggest city.
-However, a student population of 14,386 and student-to-faculty ratio of 20:1 also show that the univeristy is dedicated to keeping a small school atmosphere, regardless of their size.
+With a main campus in Wichita and a number of satellite locations, WSU has solidified its place as a collegiate power to contend with.
+However, a student population of 14,386 and student-to-faculty ratio of 20:1 also show that the university is dedicated to keeping a small school atmosphere, regardless of their size.
 And they've also kept higher education affordable.
 Tuition and fees for the 2013-14 school year came out to $6,926 for in-state students.
 Here are a few of the degree programs WSU is famous for:

 - Bachelor of Science in Aerospace Engineering